STEllAR-GROUP/blaze_tensor/README.md

   to refer to some other 3D dense array
 - `blaze::StaticTensor<T, O, M, N>`: a statically sized 3D dense array data structure of arbitrary types
+- `blaze::UniformTensor<T>`: a dynamically sized uniform (all elements have the same value) 3D dense array data structure of arbitrary types

 ### Views